danny-avila/LibreChat/docs/install/configuration/user_auth_system.md

 - Save the `.env` file

-> Note: If using docker, run `docker-compose up -d` to apply the .env configuration changes
+> Note: If using docker, run `docker compose up -d` to apply the .env configuration changes

 ---